yanglgtm/hadoop-skeleton/README.md

 ### add map&reduce script

-The code path is `./src/{module}/{item}/`, then the script will auto add `-file` option for this file.
+The code path is `./src/{module}/{item}/`, then the script will auto add `-file` option for this file.

-This step is optional, sample map&reduce also can set in task config file.
+This step is optional, sample map&reduce also can set in task config file.

 ### run task